-What Are Best Practices for Lead Nurturing?
+What Are Best Practices for B2B Lead Nurturing?

 Here are 7 top lead nurturing best practices you need to master to succeed in today’s new business environment.

-1. Sales and marketing alignment:Your marketing team must understand your sales process and the decision path prospects take before closing.
+1) Sales and marketing alignment:Your marketing team must understand your sales process and the decision path prospects take before closing.
 What content do they find most important to them?
 What questions do they ask?
 At what points does the sales team incur challenges that could help identify gaps in content?

-2. Segment your leads: Companies of different types and people with different titles within those companies all have different needs that need to be met.
+2) Segment your leads: Companies of different types and people with different titles within those companies all have different needs that need to be met.
 Some are decision-makers and others are influencers.
 Segment your leads according to company type (ex. bank, credit union, independent mortgage banker, broker, etc.), geography, target personasand more.

 This information is helpful for campaign targeting and tracking as well as content development.

-4. Develop content that fits each stage of the buyer’s journey:The 3 basic stages are awareness, consideration and decision.
-Break down these stages for each segment and develop content for each stage that can be used in your emails and other promotions.
+4) Develop content that fits each stage of the buyer’s journey:The 3 basic stages are awareness, consideration and decision.
+Break down these stages for each segment and develop content for each stage that can be used in your emails, LinkedIn posts, digital ad buys, Google Ads and other promotions.

-5. Get personal: Be sure to use personalization tokens wherever possible.
+5) Get personal: Use personalization tokens wherever possible.
 Make your leads feel like you properly identified their interests, know their company, name, industry, geography and anything else that makes sense.
 This isn’t creepy, it’s expected now if you want to stand out from the masses.

-7. Lead classification: Understanding the different types of leads and how to approach them is critical to the nurturing process.
+7) Lead classification: Understanding the different types of leads and how to approach them is critical to the nurturing process.

 Here are 3 basic lead classifications you should be using:

-General: This is a lead that has visited your website and has shared limited personal information, like their email address, to subscribe to a newsletter.
+- General: This is a lead that has visited your website and has shared limited personal information, like their email address, to subscribe to a newsletter.
 You still have no idea if this lead fits your criteria for doing business.

-Marketing Qualified Lead: This is a lead that has taken further action.
+- Marketing Qualified Lead: This is a lead that has taken further action.
 Maybe they traded more information to download a white paper.
 They are a true MQL if they are within your industry and meet other basic criteria to do business with you.

-Sales Qualified Lead: This is a lead that has come back to your site, visited pages, downloaded information, requested a product demo, etc. An SQL will require personal one-on-one interaction.
+- Sales Qualified Lead: This is a lead that has come back to your site, visited pages, downloaded information, requested a product demo, etc. An SQL will require personal one-on-one interaction.

-Adding an Automated Marketing System to your tech stack can help you nurture a large volume of leads.
+Adding an automated marketing system (AMS) to your tech stack can help you nurture a large volume of leads.
 However, only about 1 out of 5 AMS users rate themselves as “above average in their abilities, a clear indication they lack proficiency with the lead nurturing functionality.